Osborn, Maine

 Osborn is a town in Hancock County, Maine, United States.
 The population was 65 at the 2020 census.

 Geography

+Lead Mountain, Maine viewed from the west along Maine State Route 9 at the border entering Osborn Plantation town line.

 According to the United States Census Bureau, the town has a total area of 38.04 sqmi, of which 35.20 sqmi is land and 2.84 sqmi is water.